Prepare for the Worst: 6 Critical Types of Disaster Management

-A critical aspect of disaster management is creating effective protocols and systems for staying in contact during a disruption, especially if primary lines of communication are down.
+Without clear and consistent communication, recovering from a disaster is virtually impossible.
+As a result, a critical aspect of disaster management is creating effective protocols and systems for staying in contact during a disruption, especially if primary lines of communication are down.

-Examples of critical communications:
+Examples of critical communications might include:

-· Emergency contact information (and devices) for stakeholders and disaster recovery teams
+- Emergency contact information and devices for stakeholders and disaster recovery teams

-· Online, extranet or automated call-in systems for communicating updates with staff
+- Online, extranet, or automated call-in systems for communicating updates with staff

 - Prioritized communication protocols that identify who needs to know first and what information they should receive

 - Communication procedures for dealing with third parties, such as emergency responders, insurance providers, IT service providers, and media outlets